Government Support for Business

 Keeping your staff and customers safe

-The UK Government has published guidance to support employers to reopen their businesses and operate workplaces safely.
+The UK Government has published updated guidance to help businesses in different settings and sectors work safely.

 The High Streets Task Force has announced training, expert advice and online resources for high streets in England.

 The High Streets Task Force provides access to cutting-edge tools, training, information and advice for high streets across England as part of the government’s efforts to help shops recover from COVID-19.

 This support is open to local councils and all organisations involved with high streets and will include free access to online training programmes, webinars, data and intelligence on topics including recovery planning and coordination, public space and place marketing.

 Other Government advice and information

 The Government has launched an online learning platform to help people build their skills.

 The Skills Toolkit gives people access to free, high-quality digital and numeracy courses to help build up their skills, progress in work and boost their job prospects.